ShaswatSaraswat/C_Project/READ_ME.md

-This is my First C Project which is an dice game works in Command Line Interface Only.
+This is my First C Project which is an dice game and a Simple Socket Program that works in Command Line Interface Only.